Harriet Tubman: American Civil War

-When the Civil War broke out in 1861, Tubman saw a Union victory as a key step toward the abolition of slavery.
-General Benjamin Butler, for instance, aided escapees flooding into Fort Monroe in Virginia.
-Butler had declared these fugitives to be "contraband" – property seized by northern forces – and put them to work, initially without pay, in the fort.
-Tubman hoped to offer her own expertise and skills to the Union cause, too, and soon she joined a group of Boston and Philadelphia abolitionists heading to the Hilton Head district in South Carolina.
-She became a fixture in the camps, particularly in Port Royal, South Carolina, assisting fugitives.
+When the Civil War broke out in 1861, Tubman had a vision that the war would soon lead to the abolition of slavery.
+More immediately, enslaved people near Union positions began escaping in large numbers.
+General Benjamin Butler declared these escapees to be "contraband" – property seized by northern forces – and put them to work, initially without pay, at Fort Monroe in Virginia.
+The number of "contrabands" encamped at Fort Monroe and other Union positions rapidly increased.
+In January 1862, Tubman volunteered to support the Union cause and began helping refugees in the camps, particularly in Port Royal, South Carolina.

-Tubman met with General David Hunter, a strong supporter of abolition.
-He declared all of the "contrabands" in the Port Royal district free, and began gathering formerly slaves for a regiment of black soldiers.
-U.S. President Abraham Lincoln, however, was not yet prepared to enforce emancipation on the southern states, and reprimanded Hunter for his actions.
+In South Carolina, Tubman met General David Hunter, a strong supporter of abolition.
+He declared all of the "contrabands" in the Port Royal district free, and began gathering formerly enslaved people for a regiment of black soldiers.
+U.S. President Abraham Lincoln was not yet prepared to enforce emancipation on the southern states and reprimanded Hunter for his actions.
 Tubman condemned Lincoln's response and his general unwillingness to consider ending slavery in the U.S., for both moral and practical reasons:

-Tubman served as a nurse in Port Royal, preparing remedies from local plants and aiding soldiers suffering from dysentery.
-She rendered assistance to men with smallpox; that she did not contract the disease herself started more rumors that she was blessed by God.
-At first, she received government rations for her work, but newly freed blacks thought she was getting special treatment.
-To ease the tension, she gave up her right to these supplies and made money selling pies and root beer, which she made in the evenings.
+Tubman served as a nurse in Port Royal, preparing remedies from local plants and aiding soldiers suffering from dysentery and infectious diseases.
+At first, she received government rations for her work, but to dispel a perception that she was getting special treatment, she gave up her right to these supplies and made money selling pies and root beer, which she made in the evenings.